 The Chamber’s primary government relations goal is to create a better business environment for your company or organization by promoting investment, innovation and job creation.
 Our 2019 Legislative Agenda is available for your review below.

-For more information about the process of developing the Legislative Agenda, contact Gary Plummer.
+For more information about the process of developing the Legislative Agenda, contact Andrew Wiens.

 The Wichita Regional Chamber believes the state should practice fiscal discipline.